Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Background

-Surface codes are a family of topological stabilizer codes~\cite{Kitaev2003Fault,BravyiKitaev1998Boundary,Dennis2002Topological}.
+Surface codes are a family of topological stabilizer codes~\cite{Kitaev2003Anyons,BravyiKitaev1998Boundary,Dennis2002Topological}.
 A stabilizer code is a quantum error-correcting code defined by its stabilizer group $\mathcal{S}$, an abelian subgroup of the Pauli group where $-I\notin\mathcal{S}$~\cite{Gottesman1997Stabilizer}.
 Every encoded state $\ket{\overline{\psi}}$ in the code is stabilized by $\mathcal{S}$, that is $\forall S\in\mathcal{S}$, $S\ket{\overline{\psi}}=\ket{\overline{\psi}}$.
-We summarise the properties of a quantum error correcting code with the shorthand $[[n,k,d]]$, where $n$ is the number of physical qubits, $k$ the number of encoded logical qubits and $d$ is the code distance.
+We summarize the properties of a quantum error correcting code with the shorthand notation $[[n,k,d]]$, where $n$ is the number of physical qubits, $k$ is the number of encoded logical qubits and $d$ is the code distance.
+The code distance of a quantum error-correcting code is equal to the weight of the minimum weight logical operator of the code.
+The weight of an operator is simply the number of qubits it act on non-trivially.